Discover more from Last Week in AI

 Last Week in AI #137: Intel's neuromorphic chips, Chinese AI ethics guidelines, Clearview AI's new facial recognition tools

-Intel's new neuromorphic chip is faster and easier to use, China's new guidelines on privacy protection from AI algorithms, and Clearview AI's new tools that can deblur and "de-mask" face photos
+Intel's new neuromorphic chip is faster and easier to use, China's new guidelines on privacy protection from AI algorithms, and Clearview AI's new tools that can deblur face photos, and more!

 Intel has unveiled its second iteration of a neuromorphic chip called Loihi 2.
 Its operations resemble how neurons work, with communication and computation done by spiking signals.
 This is unlikely deep neural networks, which while loosely inspired by the brain, have fundamentally different architectures.
 Neuromorphic chips are more energy efficient than conventional chips, and they can be faster at certain calculations as well.
 Loihi 1 only supported calculations with limited precision and complexity, and it was difficult to integrate with other Loihi 1 chips as well as with conventional computers.
 Loihi 2 brings improvements in these areas and it also fits 8x as many neurons as Loihi 1 in half the area.
 Currently Intel has no plans to commercialize these chips, as their unique design require a highly custom manufacturing process.
 If neuromorphic chips do become products, they will likely be used as domain-specific accelerators first, and not general purpose chips.